RockingShip/untangle-dataset/README.md

 ## Dataset `6n9-pure`

 Additionally available is the experimental dataset consisting exclusively of `QnTF` operators.
+This database is 8GByte large.

 The dataset is based on `4n9` pure signatures.
 These are signatures where all nodes are exclusively `QnTF` except the top-level node that may be mixed `QnTF` or `QTF`.